Mieruko-chan

 Mieruko-chan (見える子ちゃん) is a Japanese manga series written and illustrated by Tomoki Izumi.
-It began serialization online via Kadokawa's Web Comic Apanta website in November 2018, with thirteen tankōbon volumes released so far.
+It began serialization online via Kadokawa's Web Comic Apanta website in November 2018, with fourteen tankōbon volumes released so far.
 The manga is licensed in North America by Yen Press.
 An anime television series adaptation by Passione aired from October to December 2021.

 Premise

 High school student Miko Yotsuya has the unfortunate ability to see horrifying ghosts and spirits that haunt her and the people around her.
 Despite this, Miko does her best to ignore the existence of ghosts and tries to live out a normal high school life.